-The first and most frequently used assessment is a daily formative assessment.
+The first and most frequently used assessment will be daily formative assessments.
 It is vital to note down any children who have not met the daily objective so that gaps are addressed with a short recap at some point before the next phonics lesson.